 Substance abuse is a common issue that affects people from all walks of life.
 Defined as a dependence on using a substance to the point where it could be detrimental to your health, the sufferer often has no control over their situation.

-In this post, we’ll be looking into the general signs of substance abuse that cover all types of dependence, so that you can approach the topic sensitively and accurately with yourself or your loved one.
+In this section, we’ll be looking into the general signs of substance abuse that cover all types of dependence, so that you can approach the topic sensitively and accurately with yourself or your loved one.

 Substances include alcohol, tobacco and nicotine, household inhalants, prescription medication, illicit drugs and more.
 If you’re concerned that someone in your life could potentially be dealing with substance abuse, there are several signs of dependence you can look out for.

 Despite the signs of substance abuse varying depending on the specific dependence, there are key elements you can look for if you are concerned about a loved one.
-Changes in a person’s behaviour is a good starting point, particularly if a person is behaving in a manner that is completely out of character.
+Changes in a person’s behaviour are a good starting point, particularly if a person is behaving in a manner that is completely out of character.
 Outward changes in their physical appearance will also indicate poor health, both mentally and physically.

-Regardless of a person’s age, sex, background or financial standing, anyone can become dependent to a substance.
+Regardless of a person’s age, sex, background or financial standing, anyone can become dependent on a substance.
 Despite this, there are a number of risk factors that can increase a person’s likelihood of developing problems.

 If a person has a family history of dependence, there is likely a genetic predisposition involved.
 You are more likely to develop problems with substance use if you have an immediate relative with a drug or alcohol disorder.
 On a similar level, difficult family situations such as a lack of parental supervision or a poor relationship with parents and siblings are often risk factors.

 Mental health struggles can also increase a person’s chances of becoming dependent on drugs or alcohol.
-Substances are commonly used by patients with depression, ADHD or PTSD as a way of dealing with complex emotions associated with their disorders – however substance abuse will always make the problem worse.
+Substances are commonly used by patients with depression, ADHD or PTSD as a way of dealing with complex emotions associated with their disorders – however, substance abuse will always make the problem worse.

 For young people especially, peer pressure is a factor in beginning to use substances.
 Similarly, using drugs and alcohol at an early age can affect the brain’s development, making the user more likely to progress to a disorder.